-The graphs and tables provided in this section are for design guidance and are not tested.

-In some graphs or tables, the data presented are out-side specified operating range (i.e., outside specified VDD range).
-This is for information only.
+The graphs and tables provided following this note are a statistical summary based on a limited number of samples and are provided for informational purposes only.
+The performance characteristics listed herein are not tested or guaranteed.
+In some graphs or tables, the data presented may be outside the specified operating range (e.g., outside specified power supply range) and therefore outside the warranted range.

-The data presented in this section is a statistical summary of data collected on units from different lots over a period of time and matrix samples.
-'Typical' represents the mean of the distribution at 25°C. 'Max' or 'min' represents (mean + 3 σ) or (mean - 3 σ) respectively, where σ is standard deviation, over the whole temperature range.
+"Typical" represents the mean of the distribution at 25°C. "Maximum" or "minimum" represents (mean + 3σ) or (mean - 3σ) respectively, where σ is a standard deviation, over the whole temperature range.